-In the wild, they prey on insects, centipedes, isopods, millipedes, spiders, small lizards, small birds, and snails.
-But in captivity, they are fed mostly with crickets (check out our diy cricket farm guide) and some other insects such as mealworms (mealworm farm guide), super worms, waxworms (waxworm farm guide) (all in limited quantities), roaches, silkworms, flies, fruit flies (for young chameleons), and grasshoppers.
+They prey on insects, centipedes, isopods, millipedes, spiders, small lizards, small birds, and snails in the wild.
+But in captivity, they are fed mostly with crickets (check out our DIY cricket farm guide) and some other insects such as mealworms (mealworm farm guide), super worms, waxworms (waxworm farm guide) (all in limited quantities), roaches, silkworms, flies, fruit flies (for young chameleons), and grasshoppers.

-Wild-caught insects should only be fed if you are certain they have not been exposed to pesticides, and always avoid fireflies.
+Wild-caught insects should only be fed to your chameleon if you are certain they have not been exposed to pesticides, and always avoid fireflies.